 Gravity’s satellite coverage includes all of the North Island, South Island, and Stewart Island.
 In addition to this, there is coverage for most of the smaller islands off the coast (e.g. Great Barrier Is, Kawau Is, etc).
 Gravity also has significant coverage over Australia and throughout most of the islands in the South Pacific.

-Satellite internet does rely on “line of sight” though.
-This means that even if you are within coverage, you still need to have line of sight to our satellite in the sky.
+Satellite internet relies on “line of sight”, so even if you are within coverage you still need to have line of sight to our satellite in the sky.
 Sometimes, although it is rare, there can be an obstacle between your house and the satellite - obstacles such as a mountain if you are in a valley, or a large tree nearby.
 We can help you with a line of sight test.

 When compared to standard Rural ADSL internet speeds, a satellite connection is usually considered to be faster.
 Satellite Internet speeds are ideal for rural households.
 If you live in a city and want fast internet, you should opt for VDSL or Fibre.
 City users, such as businesses, tend to use satellite internet as a backup connection.